dcycle/realistic_dummy_content/developer/README.md

         - 2.jpg
         - 2.jpg.alt.txt

 In the above example, `realistic_dummy_content` sees two possible body values, _one of which with a specific input format_; and two possible images, _one of which with a specific alt text_.
-Meta data is never compulsory, and in the case where a meta attribute is needed, a reasonable fallback value is used, for example `filtered_html` will be used if no format is specified for the body.
+Meta data is never compulsory, and in the case where a meta attribute is needed, a reasonable fallback value is used, for example `filtered_html` (Drupal 7) or `basic_html` (Drupal 8) will be used if no format is specified for the body.

 Issue queue
 -----